serri/alchemist

 • The BlankParchment remains your fallback option.

-Using package default Formula
+Using the package's default Formula

 namespace App\Formulas;

-use Serri\Alchemist\Formulas\Formula
+use Serri\Alchemist\Formulas\Formula;

 class UserFormula extends Formula